-Furthermore, within the PAL-base algorithms in Figure 1, the R-PAL outperforms the PAL for N>5400 devices and the throughput difference between R-PAL and PAL increases with N. As explained in Section II-A, the PAL algorithm is a greedy algorithm that schedules the job with respect to the generation times.
-This is why the RGT process improves the performance of the PAL significantly (about 0.15 for N=6400 devices).
-Within the EDF-base algorithms (Upper Bound R-EDF, R-EDF and EDF) in Figure 1, one sees that the REDF outperforms the EDF for N>4400 devices, so that the RGT process significantly improves the performance of EDF for N>4400.
+In Figure 1, we see that the PAL-based scheduling algorithms significantly outperform the EDF-based algorithms for N > 4800 devices.
+The reason is that PAL aims to maximize the total number of bits in successfully delivered bursts while EDF aims to maximize the total number of successfully delivered bursts as described in Section II.
+We also see that both R-PAL and R-EDF aare able to achieve their upper bounds.
+Furthermore, within the PAL-base algorithms in Figure 1, we see that the R-PAL outperforms the PAL for N > 5400 devices and the throughput difference between R-PAL and PAL increases with N. As explained in Section II-A, the PAL algorithm is a greedy algorithm that schedules the job with respect to the generation times.
+This is why the RGT process improves the performance of the PAL significantly (about 0.15 for N = 6400 devices).
+Within the EDF-base algorithms (Upper Bound R-EDF, R-EDF and EDF) in Figure 1, we see that the R-EDT outperforms the EDT for N > 4400 devices; that is, the RGT process significantly improves the performance of EDT for N > 4400.